Royal Palm at Waipio I

 No analysis available

-I searched for explicit salt-water pool wording such as saltwater pool, salt pool, or saline pool.
-The remarks only mention a community pool and renovations, so there is no evidence that it is saltwater.
+I searched for explicit salt-water pool wording such as "saltwater pool" or "salt pool."
+The remarks mention a community pool, but there is no evidence that it is salt water.

 Evidence is very strong that Royal Palm at Waipio offers in-unit laundry.
 At least 8 listings explicitly mention washer/dryer or in-unit laundry, and the language is consistent across multiple remarks rather than a single agent's copy-paste.
 Current MLS inclusion data also aligns with the remarks, reinforcing high confidence.